 Watertown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Watertown is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Watertown who work in management occupations (13.16%), office and administrative support (11.09%), and sales jobs (9.35%).

 Also of interest is that Watertown has more people living here who work in computers and math than 95% of the places in the US.

-Watertown is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Watertown is a great place for families with children to consider.
+First of all, many other families with children live here, making Watertown a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Watertown has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Watertown’s overall crime rate is lower than average for the country.

 The per capita income in Watertown in 2010 was $39,836, which is lower middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $159,344 for a family of four.